chadkraus87/NoteTaker/README.md

 ## Installation

+The Express package is required to run this application.
+To install the package, please visit [NPM Express documentation](https://www.npmjs.com/package/express)

 The Uniqid package is required to run this application.
 To install the package, please visit [NPM Uniqid documentation](https://www.npmjs.com/package/uniqid).

 The Nodemon package is an optional package install, but will assist with testing.
 To install the package, please visit [Nodemon documentation](https://www.npmjs.com/package/nodemon).